DAVIAN-Robotics/PHUMA/README.md

 For motion tracking and path following tasks, we utilize the codebase from [MaskedMimic](https://github.com/NVlabs/ProtoMotions).

+## ❓ FAQ

+**Q: How can I obtain SMPL-X human pose files to reproduce either full or partial PHUMA dataset myself?**

+A: You can refer to the original [Humanoid-X repository](https://github.com/sihengz02/UH-1).
+For a more practical and straightforward option, we recommend referring to [Motion-X](https://github.com/IDEA-Research/Motion-X), which provides excellent documentation on SMPL-X pose data collection.

+**Q: Are you planning to release either the original or preprocessed SMPL-X human pose files?**

+A: Unfortunately, we cannot release human pose files of PHUMA Train/Test (`phuma_train.txt` and `phuma_test.txt`) due to license issues.
+For PHUMA Video (`unseen_video.txt`), we will release shortly!

+**Q: I want to process custom SMPL-X files with your code, but the orientation processing seems different.**

+A: For SMPL-X processing, we mainly follow the code of [Motion-X](https://github.com/IDEA-Research/Motion-X).
+Taking AMASS as example, we follow [this code](https://github.com/IDEA-Research/Motion-X/tree/main/mocap-dataset-process) (except face motion augmentation since we focus on locomotion).

 ## 📝 Citation

 If you use this dataset or code in your research, please cite our paper: